ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 policy that forces Clients into small key cycles.
 Thus, reducing the size of the anonymity set for these Clients.

-It is RECOMMENDED that Issuers should only invoke key rotation for fairly large periods of time such as between 1 and 12 weeks.
+Issuers SHOULD invoke key rotation for a period of time between 1 and 12 weeks.
 Key rotations represent a trade-off between Client privacy and continued Issuer security.
 Therefore, it is still important that key rotations occur on a regular cycle to reduce the harmfulness of an Issuer key